-Yet properties that are designed to provide or at least feel remote enough to get their guests off of the grid.
-From not having steady wi-fi to being far from major roads, here are cabins and lodges across the US that provide some self-recharging.
+Yet properties that are remote enough to get their guests off of the grid can be found all over – if you know where to look.
+From not having steady wi-fi to being far from major roads, here are cabins and lodges across the USA that let you unplug, reconnect with nature and do some self-recharging.

-Kenai Fjords Wilderness Lodge – Alaska
+Kenai Fjords Wilderness Lodge, Alaska

 Now here comes the hard part: along with no electricity or cell service, a vault toilet is available onsite, but water has to be packed in.
 Head down more than eight miles of trails open to hikers and mountain bikers and go swimming or boating within small lakes.

 Glamping Getaway Goblin Valley Yurts, Utah

 Within southern Utah’s Goblin Valley State Park, two heated and cooled yurts blend in with the park’s rock formations, which look like the arrived from outer space.
 Available to reserve year-round, the tan-colored yurts contain just a porch, living area, a single bed bunked on a double bed and a futon.

 Guests should pack a flashlight and candles, as the yurts lack electricity.
 Yet this certified Dark Sky park will keep visitors busy with wandering among its Valley of Goblins or canyoneering down into Goblin’s Lair.

 Taos Goji Eco-Lodge, New Mexico

 Nestled in the Sangre de Cristo Mountains miles outside of Taos, New Mexico, this eco-lodge will inspire you with its forest views and roster of prior also guests.
 These turn-of-the-century-built cabins hosted writers DH Lawrence and Aldous Huxley; the latter wordsmith built an outhouse at the property that’s still intact.